Libot

 -

-.
+local_plannerrefines the path provided by theglobal_planner, considering real-time data from thelocal_costmap.
 It generates a short-term path for Libot to follow safely, adjusting for unexpected obstacles and ensuring the robot’s movements are kinematically feasible.

 - Using the